contensis/docs-management-http/key-concepts/components.md

 ```

 #### Non-unique id

-The id given to a component must be unique.
-If there is an existing component or content type with the same id then you will get the following response.
+The Id given to a component must be unique.
+If there is an existing component or content type with the same Id then you will get the following response.

 ```http
 {